Should You Hire a Pasadena DUI Lawyer?

-Many people like to enjoy their evenings by dining at a restaurant or a friend's house where they enjoy a couple beers or a mixed drink.
+Many people like to spend their evenings at restaurants or a friend's house where they can enjoy a couple beers or mixed drinks.
 This is a common practice for people in Pasadena and throughout Southern California, and law enforcement is always on the prowl to find those who choose to drive after having too many drinks.
-Police officers use methods such as field sobriety tests and blood and breath tests to determine a driver's intoxication level, but these tests are not always accurate.

-The most important thing for you to keep in mind is that you have legal rights and that your chances of success will be much better if you take action now.
+The most important thing to keep in mind is that you have legal rights and your chances of success greatly improve if you take action now.
 In order to keep your driver's license, you must contact the

 California DMV to set up a hearing within 10 days of your arrest, regardless if it is your

 first DUI, second DUI, or if you have had multiple DUI convictions.
 Otherwise, you will be subject to an automatic suspension that can last for anywhere from 4 months to 3 years.
 Next, we recommend that you write down everything that happened to you from 24 hours before your arrest to the time you were released from custody.
 This record should include such details as:

 - What you had to eat and drink and when you ate and drank

 - The reason the police officer told you for making the traffic stop

 - The exact sequence of events during the DUI investigation

 - Medical, dental and psychological issues you have